Scheduling Jobs with Stochastic Holding Costs: Conclusion and future work

 \section{Conclusion and future work}

-This paper proposes and studies the problem of finding a learning and scheduling algorithm to find a schedule of jobs minimizing the expected cumulative holding cost under the setting that statistical parameters defining individual jobs' cost functions are unknown a priori.
-We develop our algorithm as a learning-based variant of the well-known $c\mu$ rule for scheduling.
-The algorithm can be viewed as a combination of preemptive and nonpreemptive scheduling in the sense that it starts with a preemption phase that allows to learn enough about the jobs' cost functions, and then schedules jobs nonpreemptively.
-We provide a regret analysis of our algorithm where the benchmark is the minimum possible cumulative holding cost that is achievable only when the statistical parameters of jobs are fully known.
+This paper studies the problem of finding a learning and scheduling algorithm to find a schedule of jobs minimizing the expected cumulative holding cost in the setting of stochastic job holding costs with mean job holding costs being unknown to the scheduler.
 We give bounds on the expected regret of our algorithm for both the case of deterministic service times and the setting of geometrically distributed stochastic service times.
 Lastly, we provide numerical results that support our theoretical findings.

-Our theoretical analysis reveals that the algorithm achieves near-optimal performance guarantees, but the results rely on the assumption that the parameters $\mu_1,\ldots,\mu_N$ are constants.
-More precisely, when there are large gaps between the parameters, the upper and lower bounds provided in this paper have a large gap.
-Moreover, we also assumed that $\mu_i$'s are sufficiently small to ensure that the preemption period's length is smaller than the minimum service time of a job.
-Hence, we leave as an open question to provide matching upper and lower bounds on the expected regret of the preemptive-then-nonpreemptive empirical $c\mu$ rule for the case of large gaps in $\mu_1,\ldots,\mu_N$.
+One open question is about improving our analysis for the case of heterogeneous service times.
+The regret upper and lower bounds that we provided for the heterogeneous case have some gaps with respect to the ratio $\mu_{\max}/\mu_{\min}$.
+We leave as an open question to improve upper and lower bounds on the expected regret of the preemptive-then-nonpreemptive empirical $c\mu$ rule for the case of large gaps in $\mu_1,\ldots,\mu_I$.

 Another open question concerns the case of geometrically distributed stochastic service times.
-Although we have proved that the expected regret of our algorithm is sublinear in $T$ and subquadratic in $N$, we think that there exists a more refined regret analysis.
-Our argument is based on the observation that the jobs remaining after the preemption phase will have generated $T_s$ instantiated holding costs.
+Although we have proved that the expected regret of our algorithm is sublinear in the scaling factor $S$ and subquadratic in $N$, we think that there exists a more refined regret analysis.
+Our argument is based on the observation that the jobs remaining after the preemption phase will have generated $\tau$ instantiated holding costs.
 However, as the service times of jobs are stochastic, the number of observations for a job is also a random variable, but we could not take this into account in our analysis.